mshojaei77/mshojaei77.github.io/Blog/neural_networks.md

 Once you are comfortable with these building blocks, the natural next step is to dive into the mechanics of training, including loss functions, backpropagation, optimizers, and regularization.

-For a practical, hands-on next step, we highly recommend Andrej Karpathy’s classic blog post, **[A Recipe for Training Neural Networks](https://karpathy.github.io/2019/04/25/recipe/)**, which provides an invaluable practitioner's guide.
+For a practical, hands-on next step, we highly recommend Andrej Karpathy's classic blog post, **[A Recipe for Training Neural Networks](https://karpathy.github.io/2019/04/25/recipe/)**, which provides an invaluable practitioner's guide.

 ### References and Further Reading
 [1] Schmidhuber, J. (2015). *Deep Learning in Neural Networks: An Overview*. [arXiv:1404.7828](https://arxiv.org/abs/1404.7828)